Myztro99/requirement-analysis/README.md

 Scalability: The system should be able to scale horizontally to handle increased traffic.
 Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
 Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.
+# Acceptance Criteria
+Objective: Establishing clear criteria for feature completion.

+What is Acceptance Criteria?

+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+How to Define Acceptance Criteria:

+Be specific and measurable.
+Include functional and non-functional aspects.
+Example for Booking System: “Users should be able to select available dates, confirm booking, and receive a confirmation email within 2 minutes.”
+Benefits of Acceptance Criteria:

+Ensure all parties have a clear understanding of feature requirements.
+Provide a basis for testing and validation.
+Help in maintaining quality and meeting user expectations.